 Photo by Gregory Cherin

 George Rubino has been on the forefront of American bow making for over 40 years.
 His bows, as well as bows made by his students, are used by many of the finest string players worldwide.
 George’s faithfulness to the French bowing making tradition and his quest for knowledge has helped him craft bows known for their fine aesthetic quality and ability to produce everything the music demands.
 George studied with William Salchow and served as his teaching assistant at the UNH Violin Craftsmanship Institute for many years before being appointed as a bow making and bow repair instructor in 1988.
 Along with his work for the Institute, he lectures and teaches workshops on making and restoring bows, frogs, and buttons, as well as tool making and machine operations in the United States, Europe, and Australia.

-Paul Wiessmeyer graduated from the world-renowned violinmaking school in Mittenwald, Germany, in 1981.
+Paul Wiessmeyer graduated from the world-renowned violinmaking school in Mittenwald, Germany in 1981.
 Subsequently he worked at the shops of Hans Weisshaar and Robert Cauer in Los Angeles before opening his own shop in LA in 1986.
-Since 1991 he has owned and operated Paul Wiessmeyer Violins in Boston, Massachusetts, a full-service shop specializing in repair, service, sound adjusments, and sales of violins, violas, and celli.
+Since 1991 he has owned and operated Paul Wiessmeyer Violins in Boston, Massachusetts, a full-service shop specializing in repair, service, sound adjustments, and sales of violins, violas, and celli.
 He has won several gold medals for his instruments at the H. Wienawski competition and the violin making competition of the Violin Society of America.
 His clients include symphony players, professional musicians, conservatory students, and schools.
 He is a member of the American Federation of Violin & Bowmakers and the Violin Society of America.